BYETTA Pen Instructions for Use

-- Do not share your BYETTA pen with another person, even if the needle is changed.
-You may give another person an infection, or get an infection from them.
+- Do not share your BYETTA Pen with other people, even if the needle has been changed.
+You may give other people a serious infection, or get a serious infection from them.

 - Inflammation of the pancreas (pancreatitis) may happen, which may be severe and lead to death.
 Before taking BYETTA, tell your healthcare provider if you have had pancreatitis, stones in your gallbladder (gallstones), a history of alcoholism, or high blood triglyceride levels.
 Stop taking BYETTA and call your healthcare provider right away if you have pain in your stomach area (abdomen) that is severe, and will not go away, occurs with or without vomiting or is felt going from your abdomen through to your back.
 These may be symptoms of pancreatitis.

 - Your risk for getting low blood sugar (hypoglycemia) is higher if you take BYETTA with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin.
 The dose of your sulfonylurea or insulin medicine may need to be lowered while you use BYETTA.
 Signs and symptoms of low blood sugar may include headache, drowsiness, weakness, dizziness, confusion, irritability, hunger, fast heartbeat, sweating, and feeling jittery.